Creative Zen: ZEN Style 100/300

 The ZEN Style series was announced at the same time as the X-Fi Style on April 9, 2010.
 The series is available in 4, 8, and 16 GB capacities.
 Both the 100 and 300 models have the same portrait design similar to Creative's ZEN Mozaic, as well as the same sized screen as the Mozaic, at 1.8-inches.
 The series features an alarm, calendar, voice recorder, and video and photo support.
 The Zen Style 300 also includes a built-in speaker and FM radio.
 The battery life is rated at 32 hours for music and 4 hours for video.
 Unfortunately, the Zen Style is not compatible with Napster-To-Go feature.

 ZEN Touch 2

 The first ZEN with Android 2.1 on board.
 (Upgradeable to 2.2) Announced on November 2, 2010.
 Has a microSD card slot, Bluetooth, wifi, and is available in 8 GB with GPS, or 8 GB or 16 GB without GPS.
 The player comes bundled with the popular EP-630 in-ear earphones from Creative.
 A GPS version is also available in the 8 GB capacity.

-A firmware to update the player to Android 2.2 was released by Creative on the 26 of April.
-With the update, the ZEN Touch 2 now support Flash and also Audible content for certain region.
+A firmware to update the player to Android 2.2 was released by Creative on 26 April 2011.
+With the update, the ZEN Touch 2 supported Flash and also Audible content for certain regions.